Alluxio/alluxio/docs/Web-Interface.md

 ![home](./img/screenshot_overview.png)

 To check the list of all workers, click "Workers" button.
-In **workers page**, all nodes are listed, also the last heartbeat, node state, workers capacity, spaced used in bytes, as well as space usage percentage are presented.
+In **workers page**, all nodes are listed, also the last heartbeat, node state, workers capacity, space used in bytes, as well as space usage percentage are presented.

 ![workers](./img/screenshot_workers.png)